gradual-verification/ai-for-verification/rep-package/analysis/qualitative_analysis.md

 ## Functional Behavior Preservation

-We need to assign code to two components in the output about whether they preserve function behavior, and those two components are Precondition&postcondition and source code.
+To represent the ability of GPT-4o to preserve the functional behavior of code, we assign codes to two main components in the generated output code: Precondition&postcondition and source code.

 Here we show the coding for Precondition&postcondition, and the one for source code is similar.